kdclaw3/earth_rocker_project_boilerplate/README.md

 ### Run Production

-Production uses webpack cli to build the react project, and forever to lauch and maintain the application in case of a crash.
+Production uses webpack cli to build the react project, and forever to launch and maintain the application in case of a crash.

 ```sh
 $ npm run-script prod